Truthful Mechanisms for Competing Submodular Processes: A Strategyproof Mechanism for Three or More Players

-We begin our study of methods for obtaining strategyproof mechanisms by considering a framework in which we place additional restrictions on the social welfare function, and the individual utility functions.
-These additional restrictions are satisfied by many models of influence spread considered in the literature, as we discuss below.
-We show that in such a setting, there is a natural strategyproof mechanism when there are at least three players.
-In fact, it turns out that having three or more players in such a setting allows for a much simpler mechanism than the mechanism for the case of only two players\footnote{At this point, the reader may wonder if one can reduce the two player case to this case using dummy agents with 0 budgets.
-The reason that adding a dummy player does not work is that the strategyproofness requirement is defined over the space of all possible agent bids.
-Our mechanism for more than two players must therefore be defined over all possible bid profiles; we cannot restrict our attention only to profiles in which the third player bids 0.
-Indeed the proof of Theorem~\ref{thm.random} makes crucial use of that requirement.
-Our counter examples in Section~\ref{sec.examples} show that this is not just a nuance of the proof but rather an intrinsic obstacle to using the uniform distribution.}. \paragraph{Assumption 1: Mechanism Indifference} We will assume that $f(\mb{S}) = f(\mb{S}')$ whenever the sets $\bigcup_i S_i$ and $\bigcup_i S_i'$ are equal.
+To construct a strategyproof mechanism for $k > 2$ players, we will impose additional restrictions on the influence functions $f_1, \dotsc, f_k$.
+These additional assumptions are satisfied by many models of influence spread considered in the literature, as we discuss below.
+We show that, under these assumptions, there is a natural mechanism that is strategyproof when there are at least three players.
+In fact, it turns out that having three or more players in such a setting allows for a much simpler mechanism than the mechanism for the case of only two players\footnote{At this point, the reader may wonder if the two player case can be reduced to the case $k > 2$ by adding dummy agents with budget $0$.
+This does not work because strategyproofness is defined over the space of \emph{all possible} agent bids, so we cannot restrict our attention only to profiles in which some players bid 0.
+Our examples in Appendix~\ref{sec.examples} show that this is not just a nuance of the proof but rather an intrinsic obstacle to using the uniform distribution.}. \paragraph{Assumption 1: Mechanism Indifference} We will assume that $f(\mb{S}) = f(\mb{S}')$ whenever the sets $\bigcup_i S_i$ and $\bigcup_i S_i'$ are equal \footnote{We again postpone discussion of multiset allocations until Appendix~\ref{sec.models}}.
 That is, social welfare does not depend on the manner in which allocated items are partitioned between the agents.
 We will call this the \emph{Mechanism Indifference} (MeI) assumption.

 If assumption 1 holds, then we can imagine a greedy algorithm that chooses which items to add to the set $\bigcup_i S_i$ one at a time to greedily maximize the social welfare.
 By assumption 1, the welfare does not depend on how these items are divided among the players.
 This greedy algorithm generates a certain social welfare whenever the sum of budgets is $t$; write $w(t)$ for this welfare.
 Note that $w(0), w(1), \dotsc$ is a concave non-decreasing sequence.